Integrate Rev AI's Topic Extraction API with a Node.js Application

 }

-It’s also possible to filter the result set to return only topics which score above a certain value by adding a threshold query parameter to the request.
+It’s also possible to filter the result set to return only topics which score above a certain value by adding a [`threshold` query parameter](/api/topic-extraction) to the request.

-Step 5: Create and test a simple application
+## Step 5: Create and test a simple application

 Using the code samples shown previously, it's possible to create a simple application that accepts a JSON transcript and returns a list of topics detected in it, as shown below: